Moderate trekking involves 5 – 6 hours a day walking at a steady pace below 4000 meters for around 10 days trekking trip.

 The first stage of the walk takes you across the river and to the village of Monjo and the actual entrance to the Sagarmatha National Park.
 Your guide will handle all the formalities of ensuring you are carrying the necessary permit to enter the national park.
 All necessary permits will have been arranged for you following your visit to our head office a day or two earlier.
 The second stage takes you upwards from 3,440m altitude Namche Bazaar – so a very substantial altitude gain of over 1,600m is achieved in this stage – so just take it slow and steady up the many steps to Namche Bazaar and enjoy the scenery and beautiful mountain summit vistas deeper in the national park.

 Since you will now be at quite a significant altitude you must let your physiology adapt the the thinner atmosphere and reduced oxygen levels.
+We will be taking a hike for 4 - 5 hours.
 This is an essential step in the proper management of the risk of altitude sickness.
-Your guide will personally instruct you on what to do during the day and how best to acclimatise and how to identify any early symptoms of altitude sickness.
+We will be elevating to a max altitude of 3880m from Namche.
+Your guide will personally instruct you on what to do during the day and how best to acclimatize and how to identify any early symptoms of altitude sickness.
 There is plenty to see and do in Namche Bazaar itself and in the immediate surrounding area.
 So taking a rest day can be an interesting and fun day too.
-Talk with you guide about visiting places such as the famous Edmond Hillary School established to assist the Sherpa community and residents of the region.
+Talk with your guide about visiting places such as the famous Edmond Hillary School established to assist the Sherpa community and residents of the region.
 Or perhaps pay a visit to the beautiful Everest View Hotel – the view of the Mount Everest summit can be inspiring for the next days of your trek.

-You will be walking for around 5 hours today, passing through Khumjung and on to Phortse Tenga, it begins relatively easily with fantastic views of Ama Dablam a very scenic peak.
+You will be walking for around 5 hours today, it begins relatively easily with fantastic views of Ama Dablam a very scenic peak.
 Once through Phortse Tenga you begin to climb through pretty woodland, it is especially beautiful around here in spring when the Rhododendrons are in bloom.

 A good day trip today is to head out to the 4th (2 hours, one way) and 5th lakes, both following the valley floor or climbing to the ridge above the glacier on the right hand side make great routes.

 Climbing to the top of Gokyo Ri (4150m) is a must.
-It will take you a few hours and you will find your breathing is laboured but the views from the top make it all worth while, it is spectacular with Everest, Lhotse, Makalu and Cho Oyo in clear view amongst many other snow capped peaks, it is breathtaking particularly if you make it for sunrise.
-After breakfast back at your lodge you will begin your descent to Machermo, as you have already experienced, it is an easy walk and will take you only a few hours.
+It will take you a few hours and you will find your breathing is laboured but the views from the top make it all worth while, it is spectacular with Everest, Lhotse, Makalu and Cho Oyu in clear view amongst many other snow capped peaks, it is breathtaking particularly if you make it for sunrise.
+After breakfast back at your lodge you will begin your descent to Machhermo, followed by Phorse Thanga and accending to Mong La.

 Recommended equipment list: Trekkers need to provide their own personal clothing and equipment.
 Some items of equipment are available for hire from us as like Down Jacket